 Major group concentrations are available only in the sciences and must be planned with the science-education advisor in order to meet the standards of the North Central Association, the State of Michigan, and the National Science Teachers Association.
-The secondary group science major includes a total of at least 12 courses from biology, chemistry, geology/earth science, and physics.
-At least 5 of these courses must be in one of these disciplines, and at least 3 courses in an E (infinity) program including courses which deal with the relationship of the natural sciences to society and technology.
-Mathematics 161 is an additional cognate.
+The secondary group-science major requires at least 36 semester hours of natural science, plus 12 semester hours of natural science cognates.
+Each program must include at least 16 semester hours appropriate for a secondary minor in one of biology, chemistry, geology/earth science, and physics, and at least one course relevant for science, technology, and society, such as CHEM 271 or 396; PHYS 196; and ENST 201 or 202, and at least one course specifically relevant for teachers, such as BIOL 357.
+Mathematics 110 or 161 is also required as a cognate (students who qualify for 161 may substitute 143 for 161).

 Group minors are available in science and social studies.
-The group science minor consists of 7 courses with a minimum of 3 in one discipline.
 The social science group minor consists of the specified course from each of the following four disciplines: Economics 221 and 222 or Economics 151 and one course from 323-339; Geography 101 or 110 and one course from 100, 201, 210, and 310; History 101 or 102 and 211; and Politcal Science 201 and 202.
+The secondary group-science minor requires at least 24 semester hours of natural science, including a sequence of at least 12 semester hours in one of biology, chemistry, geology/earth science, or physics.
+The sequence must consist of approved courses appropriate for a secondary minor in the particular discipline, and each program must also include at least 4 semester hours in each of the other three disciplines.
+Each program must also include at least one course that considers the relationships among science, technology and society, such as CHEM 101, 271, or 396; PHYS 196; and ENST 201 or 202.
+A cognate of MATH 110 143, or 161 is also required.